Hypnosis: Stage hypnosis

 Stage hypnosis is a form of entertainment, traditionally employed in a club or theatre before an audience.
 Due to stage hypnotists' showmanship, many people believe that hypnosis is a form of mind control.
 Stage hypnotists typically attempt to hypnotise the entire audience and then select individuals who are "under" to come up on stage and perform embarrassing acts, while the audience watches.
 However, the effects of stage hypnosis are probably due to a combination of psychological factors, participant selection, suggestibility, physical manipulation, stagecraft, and trickery.
 The desire to be the centre of attention, having an excuse to violate their own fear suppressors, and the pressure to please are thought to convince subjects to "play along".
-Books by stage hypnotists sometimes explicitly describe the use of deception in their acts; for example, Ormond McGill's New Encyclopedia of Stage Hypnosis describes an entire "fake hypnosis" act that depends upon the use of private whispers throughout.
+Books by stage hypnotists sometimes explicitly describe the use of deception in their acts; for example, Ormond McGill's New Encyclopedia of Stage Hypnotism describes an entire "fake hypnosis" act that depends upon the use of private whispers throughout.

 Music

 The idea of music as hypnosis developed from the work of Franz Mesmer.
-Instruments such as pianos, violins, harps and, especially, the glass harmonica often featured in Mesmer's treatments; and were considered to contribute to Mesmer's success.
+Instruments such as pianos, violins, harps and, especially, the glass harmonica often featured in Mesmer's treatments, and were considered to contribute to his success.

 Hypnotic music became an important part in the development of a 'physiological psychology' that regarded the hypnotic state as an 'automatic' phenomenon that links to physical reflex.
 In their experiments with sound hypnosis, Jean-Martin Charcot used gongs and tuning forks, and Ivan Pavlov used bells.
 The intention behind their experiments was to prove that physiological response to sound could be automatic, bypassing the conscious mind.